archit-manek/personal-blog/content/posts/football-pipeline-bronze-layer.md

 My first Bronze layer was built in Pandas, but large-scale JSON parsing and Parquet writes were slow.
 Moving to Polars halved the runtime and made batch processing much smoother.

+### Work on Data You Actually Care About
+One of the biggest advantages was working with football data - a subject I genuinely love.
+It made the technical learning curve feel less intimidating, kept me motivated, and made the process much more fun.
+If you’re building your own projects, try to pick data you’re passionate about; it really does make a huge difference.

 ## Next Steps: Silver Layer

 The Bronze layer provides the foundation, but the real value comes in the Silver layer where we: